-• Select the Simple Trim tool.
+• Select the Simple Trim tool from the Trim Tools palette or from the right click context menu.

-- Double-click the Selection tool to select all lines. - Click the parts of the lines to be trimmed away (those that extend past the corners) to create the figure below. - 5.
-Delete all geometry. - Choose Edit>Select All. - Press the BACKSPACE (Windows) or DELETE (Macintosh) key.
+- Double-click the Selection tool to select all lines. - Click the parts of the lines to be trimmed away (those that extend past the corners) to create the figure below.

+- 5. Delete all geometry. - Choose Edit>Select All or doudle click the scroll wheel to zoom all. - Press the BACKSPACE (Windows) or DELETE (Macintosh) key.

 - Using the Corner Trim tool

-- · Observing the difference between trim and relimit
+- Observing the difference between trim and relimit

 - Deleting geometry